 - Cats Are Mean: "Kitty Empire" seems to be about a cat's less than loving relationship with its owner.You'll do anything for me

 In exchange, I'll piss on everything you value

 I do what I want now, cats

 All a part of my, ow, kitty empire

 - Cold-Blooded Torture: "Colombian Necktie", which references a murder method wherein the victim's throat is slashed horizontally, with a knife or other sharp object, and his or her tongue is pulled out through the open wound.
 This is not actually possible because the tongue is entirely in the mouth and is thus entirely above the neck.

-- Cover Version: "The Model", originally by Kraftwerk from The Man-Machine, and "He's A Whore", a Cheap Trick cover.
+- Cover Version: "The Model", originally by Kraftwerk from The Man-Machine, and "He's A Whore", originally by Cheap Trick from their eponymous debut.

-- Subverted trope by "Bombastic Intro"... which is the final track!
+- Subverted by "Bombastic Intro"... which is the final track!

 - Intentionally Awkward Title: That would be an understatement.